ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 5. Set the emote threshold at which to send messages.
 6. Allow you to decide if you want to allow consecutive duplicate emotes to be sent.

-- Important note: Responses are randomly delayed between 2-10 seconds of finding an emote to mimic.
-- Important note 2: If you would like to change any of the settings you set after first run, simply open the `config.json` and change them there. :)
-- Important note 3: Is only active when channel is live.

 Emote gathering and channel joining:

 ![](https://imgur.com/RmypLut.png)